vranki/ExtPlane-Panel/README.md

 * f - go to fullscreen mode
 * a - Add new item
 * Delete - delete selected item

+In edit mode you can drag and resize panel items.

+Double click on item to open it's settings (if any available).

 ### Panels ###